isomerpages/ura-lkywcp/_apply/4-award.md

 title: Award
 permalink: /award/
 image: /images/features/2022/award-ceremony-8.jpg
-description: The results will be announced in March/April 2024.
-The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the Prize Lecture, a key highlights of World Cities Summit in Singapore.
+description: The Prize Laureate and Special Mentions will share their outstanding urban initiatives at the Prize Lecture, a key highlights of World Cities Summit in Singapore.
 ---

 #### **Results of the 2024 Prize**

-The results of the Lee Kuan Yew World City Prize 2024 will be announced at a media conference in Singapore in March/April 2024.
-Watch this space!
+The results of the Lee Kuan Yew World City Prize 2024 were announced on 25 April 2024.
+Read the press release.

 #### **Public forum – Prize Lecture**